 Today’s Potential New Breakout Signals

-Table: Seven potential breakouts today and methods for trading
+Table: Five potential breakouts today and methods for trading

 Table: Today’s Breakout Monitor

 The breakout monitor below offers an overview of recent daily breakouts (a close above or below the prior 19-day highs or lows and 49-day highs and lows to give an indication of whether it there is also a medium term development).
 Note the new low close for the cycle on Friday in USDMXN, a USD/EM pair we highlighted on Thursday last week for a potential break – it is trading right on its 200-day moving average and in a very different place from USDRUB (discussed above).